David & Nancy Garden

-M: So, about the barn.
+MARIAM: So, about the barn.

-So we came back in ’72.
+So, we came back in ’72.
 When we came back in ’72 we found out it had dwindled some more.
 I had to jack the corner over here.
 This is called the, shall we say, the southwest corner.
 I had to jack it six inches, see, to level it.
 And we replaced some of the floorboards by the doors, the two-by’s.
 But the important part is we preserved all the square nails.
 There were square nails in this barn, so that’s what was the existence on that.
-So I jacked the back up and we had to take off the 8 bottom boards off all the way around in order to replace those to make them presentable.
-So we did that.
+So, I jacked the back up and we had to take off the 8 bottom boards off all the way around in order to replace those to make them presentable.
+So, we did that.
 We got 40 pounds of honey out of the wall and then we poured the concrete apron both front and back.
 Then we had the tack room here which was opposite the stalls, and that was converted to a little kitchen of some kind, right here.
 So that was the tack room.

 So next door to this area here we had the drops for the oats from the hopper up on the second floor.
 And then we had the stairs over here, next to here, where you had to go up, very narrow.
-So I had to redo all the stairs to code.
-So we were very fortunate to have them match the window, and we were very fortunate to have it fit.
-So it made code, as it was.
-So we had to do the stairs.
+So, I had to redo all the stairs to code.
+So, we were very fortunate to have them match the window, and we were very fortunate to have it fit.
+So, it made code, as it was.
+So, we had to do the stairs.

 Now, another thing is the door.
 There was three doors, one at the front, one at the side and one in the back.
 And they were all sliding doors.
-So we made them into swinging doors because they were a little better to handle for humanity.
+So, we made them into swinging doors because they were a little better to handle for humanity.
 The side door we cut in half, and the city, or the county said, “Oh, You gotta have a fire exit.”
 Well, the doors at the front and the back were so steep you couldn’t go out, and these, you had to be pushed out, so the side door became the fire exit.
 We cut it in half, and made the push from the inside for half the door and the other half was preserved on the outside to look like the door from the outside, so you’re preserving that.

-M: Was it your intention to use it as an event space back then, or what was your intention?
+MARIAM: Was it your intention to use it as an event space back then, or what was your intention?

-N: For our kids.
+NANCY: For our kids.
 More or less like a play station, for parties.

-M: A playhouse.
+MARIAM: A playhouse.

-D: Our daughter had her 21st birthday here.
+DAVID: Our daughter had her 21st birthday here.
 She’s now 60.
 The first person who rented the barn, for her 21st birthday.

 Anyhow, then we paneled the upstairs with vertical grade fir and put a new floor up there so that was all the same.
 There was a trap door here by the horse stalls and we hauled a piano up that way and did some other things.
-And so the City or the County, rather, said, “You have to have a fire escape.”
-So we took the upstairs door, and made a deck, and that was all brand new, for accommodation of County.
+And so, the City or the County, rather, said, “You have to have a fire escape.”
+So, we took the upstairs door, and made a deck, and that was all brand new, for accommodation of County.

-N: That was a sliding door too, upstairs.
+NANCY: That was a sliding door too, upstairs.

-D: I guess it was.
+DAVID: I guess it was.

-N: Yes it was.
+NANCY: Yes, it was.

-D: And that’s where all the hay came in, before.
+DAVID: And that’s where all the hay came in, before.
 It used to be a hay barn upstairs for the horses.
 There were drops for the hay by the stalls here.
 We took the stall in the middle, and made the walls higher on the end stalls and made a double stall here with a pot-bellied stove and used the hay drop here for a duct to go to the ceiling as a chimney.
 On the two sides, it has “mares and “stallions” here, the restrooms, and we used the hay drops again for plumbing.
 The plumbing would come down there and do that sort of thing.

 Now that pretty much takes care of the first floor.
 The people made us do a sprinkler system, so we have a fire protection with a sprinkler system along with all the other instructions we had to produce.
 We put a deck on the back, at the back door so that people could go out.
 And we had to more recently remodel both the deck and the upstairs access for the fire escape because of the weather and the deterioration.
 Between 1972 and 2005 we had some deterioration so we had to do a little repair work for the deck which was outside wood.